ninQ1703/Starve-Free-Readers-Writers-/README.md

-# Starve Free Reader Writer SOlution
+# Starve Free Reader Writer Solution
 ## Readers Writers Problem
 Given a file and a set of writers and readers.
 Writers want to write into file and readers want to read from the file when they are ready.